DevARawan/FYP/Readme.txt

 Roll no:       sp20-bse-041

 how to start?
-Run 'yarn' command on vscode terminal to install node_modules if not installed already.
+Run 'yarn' command on vscode terminal to install node_modules.
 After installation run 'yarn android' command on vs code terminal to create a development build.
 Open emulator on android studio software.
 Once build in created and the metro server starts, press 'a'.
 It will open the app in emulator.